aditya-d28/file-storage/README.md

 poetry shell
 ```
 Once inside the Poetry shell, you can execute the commands for unit tests, formatting checks, and linting as outlined earlier.

+### CI Automation (GitHub Actions)

+In this project a GitHub Actions workflow has been added to enforce quality and automate releases.
+The workflow (in `.github/workflows/ci.yml`) runs on every push and pull-request.
+(It was tested in a **private** GitHub repository to verify correctness.)

+- **Format & Import Checks**
+  Runs `poe import-check`, `poe format-check` and `poe whitespace-check` to ensure consistent code style.
+- **Linting**
+  Runs `poe lint-check` to catch potential errors and enforce best practices.
+- **Unit Tests & Coverage**
+  Runs `poe unit-tests` and fails if coverage drops below 90%.
+- **Build CLI Package**
+  Builds the wheel (`python -m build`) and validates that `dist/` contains the CLI distribution.

+This CI pipeline gives immediate feedback on formatting, linting, test results, and package build status before any merge.

 ## Accessing the Server
 There are two ways to interact with the server of this application: through **RESTful APIs** and the **Command Line Interface (CLI)**.
 Below are the details for using both methods: